chartshq/muze/README.md

 Please contribute to our public wishlist or upvote an existing feature at [Muze Public Wishlist & Roadmap][https://feedback.muze.charts.com]

-## Community

-All feedback and suggestions are welcome!

-* 💬 Join the community on [Spectrum](https://spectrum.chat/muze)
-* 📣 Stay up to date on new features and announcements on [@muze](https://twitter.com/muze)

 ## Contributing

 Your PRs and stars are always welcome :).
-Checkout the [Contributing](https://github.com/chartshq/muze/CONTRIBUTING) guides.
+Checkout the [Contributing](https://github.com/chartshq/muze/CONTRIBUTING.md) guides.

 ## License